What are Adverbs of Manner?

 "Don slowly sips his tea."

-Forming Adverbs of Manner
+How to Identify and Form Adverbs of Manner

 "Aliyah is a quick learner."

-"Aliyah learns quickly." or "Aliya quickly learns."
+"Aliyah learns quickly." or "Aliyah quickly learns."
+Both are correct.

 Comments